the-four-musketeerss/Phoenix/README.md

 >Trying to find all what you need for your adventure can be so hard, but with Pheonix we
 >bring everything you need for your traveling experience in one place.

+## Table of Contents
+1. Team
+2. Requirements
+3. Built With
+4. Development
+5. Installing Dependencies
+6. Press-Release

 ## Team
 **Product Owner:** Basma Al-Tayeh
 **Scrum Master:** Iman Elokour
 **Development Team Members:** Oday Abueid, Areej Obaid

-## Table of Contents
-Requirements
-Built With
-Development
-Installing Dependencies
-Tasks
-Team
-Contributing

 ## Requirements
-Node 10.15.3
+* Node 10.15.3

 ## Built With
 * [ReactJS](https://reactjs.org/)